-We can have great faith in this teaching, as it was given to humanity by a great Buddha, and has been continually practiced in Tibetan Buddhism for the last 1700 years.
+We can have great faith in this teaching, as it was given to humanity by a great Buddha, and has been continually practiced in Tibetan Buddhism for at least the last 1,700 years.

-Concentration practice (shamatha) is the basis from which we can retrieve information (insight / vipashyana / comprehension).
-Therefore, concentration practice is the ground from which the flower of Meditation emerges.
-However, concentration practice itself is not Meditation.
+Concentration (shamatha) is the basis from which we clearly visualize (insight / vipashyana), and when combined, concentration and visualization give us access to wisdom, comprehension, prajna.
+Therefore, concentration practice is the ground from which the flower of meditation emerges.
+However, concentration practice itself is not meditation.
 Meditation begins once concentration has been established.
-Actual Meditation is defined as a state of Consciousness within which we can retrieve information.
+Actual meditation (dhyana, samadhi) is defined as a state of consciousness within which we can retrieve information.

 The prerequisites are critical for effective development of our practice.
 Each one requires continual effort to observe ourselves.
 Thus in synthesis, we can see that self-observation is the very foundation of developing concentration:

-In order to develop concentration, the practitioner adopts an object of Meditation.
+In order to develop concentration, the practitioner adopts an object of meditation.
 Traditional objects include the breath, sacred images, or sacred sounds.
-In the Gnostic tradition, we prefer to develop concentration by visualizing sacred images; this is because the acquisition of real comprehension demands the activation of conscious imagination.
-Therefore, the sooner a student learns how to concentrate and consciously direct both attention and imagination, the sooner they will understand and access Samadhi (ecstasy), the doorway to comprehension.
+We prefer to develop concentration by visualizing sacred images; this is because the acquisition of real comprehension demands the activation of conscious imagination.
+Therefore, the sooner a student learns how to concentrate and consciously direct both attention (shamatha) and imagination (vipashyana), the sooner they will understand and access Samadhi (ecstasy), the doorway to comprehension.

 Gnostic students are advised to place the body in a position that supports two essential qualities: